 - 1/4 teaspoon salt

 - 2-1/2 to 3 cups raspberry sherbet or ice cream of your choice

 - Place egg whites in a large bowl; let stand at room temperature 30 minutes.

 - Preheat oven to 325°.
 In a small bowl, mix flour and 3/4 cup sugar until blended.

 - Add seeds from vanilla bean (or extract if using), cream of tartar and salt to egg whites.
 Beat on medium speed until soft peaks form.
 Gradually add remaining 3/4 cup sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until soft glossy peaks form.
 Gradually fold in flour mixture, about 1/2 cup at a time.

 - Gently transfer batter to an ungreased 10-in. tube pan.
 Cut through batter with a knife to remove air pockets.
 Bake on lowest oven rack 45-55 minutes or until top springs back when lightly touched.
 Immediately invert pan; cool completely in pan, about 1-1/2 hours.

-- To serve, in a small bowl, mix confectioners' sugar, lime peel and enough lime juice to reach desired consistency.
+- To serve, in a small bowl, mix confectioners' sugar, lime zest and enough lime juice to reach desired consistency.
 Unwrap cake; spread glaze over top, allowing some to drip down sides.
 Freeze until serving.
-Yield: 16 servings.